 These are attacks that seek to exploit a hole in a piece of software.
 Most of CERT's advisories fall into this category.
-For example the UNIX sendmail program runs with system privileges.
-Sending a message with the "To" and "From" fields completed as shown has given root access to the sender :-
+For example the UNIX sendmail program runs with system modeleges.
+Sending a message with the "To" and "From" fields completed as shown has given

-To : mrinvisible@nonexistnat.com
+The mrinvisible@nonexistnat.com